eoss-image-processing/eoss-image-processing.github.io/_posts/2020-11-10-region-properties-exploration.md

 ![Screenshot of region properties app](/assets/region-properties-app.png)

 Image processing workflows generate multimodal information that need to be explored and interpreted.
-For example, with skimage we can build a lightweight image segmentation workflow and compute properties of the segmented regions in the image.
-We may want to look at the segmented regions in an interactive visualization such as px.imshow, but we may want to look at the computed region properties in a table where we can sort and search values.
-Here we have built a dash app that combines the best of both worlds by interactively linking visual and tabular data.
+For example, with scikit-image we can build a lightweight image segmentation workflow and compute properties of the segmented regions in the image.
+We may want to look at the segmented regions in an interactive visualization such as plotly's`px.imshow`, but we may want to look at the computed region properties in a table where we can sort and search values.
+Here we have built a Dash app that combines the best of both worlds by interactively linking visual and tabular data.

 You can [explore this app](https://dash-gallery.plotly.host/dash-label-properties/) in the [dash app gallery](https://dash-gallery.plotly.host/Portal/) and find the [source code](https://github.com/plotly/dash-sample-apps/tree/master/apps/dash-label-properties) in the [dash-sample-apps repository on github](https://github.com/plotly/dash-sample-apps).